Shopping for a mattress?

-Tuft And Needle, one of the newer companies in the market, put together this interesting comparison below that explains why online mattresses cost so much less.
+Tuft And Needle put together the following comparison chart explaining why online mattresses cost so much less.

-As you can see, selling mattresses online direct from the factory eliminates a lot of markup and middlemen, which cuts a lot of cost out of a mattress:
+As you can see, selling mattresses direct from the factory eliminates a lot of markup and middle men, which cuts a lot of cost out of a mattress:

 This is why mattresses sold online typically sell for 30-50% less than comparable store-bought mattresses.

 Other benefits of buying a mattress online include: